lenknerd/skrate/README.md

 we should have "Kickflip" as well as "Nollie Kickflip", "Switch Kickflip", and "Fakie Kickflip" but we don't want to have both "Ollie" and "Nollie Ollie".

-After adding to `tricks.py`, you can simply rerun `./skrate.py database-setup` in order to write the changes.
+After adding to `tricks.py`, you can simply rerun

+	./skrate.py database-setup

+in order to load the changes.
 It will respect existing data and only add the new tricks.

 ### Migrating Data